 Farragut deployed to northern European waters on 20 November 1961.
 She reached Portsmouth, England, on 30 November, and through the first week of January 1962, also visited Stockholm and Malmo, Sweden; Copenhagen, Denmark; Hamburg, West Germany; and Lisbon, Portugal.
 The frigate then served with the Sixth Fleet, and passed through the Strait of Gibraltar into the Mediterranean (January–February).
 The ship visited Mahon (Port Mahon), Minorca, Balearic Islands, Spain.
 She returned to Mayport on 3 March.
 Capt.
 Arthur F. Johnson, Commander Destroyer Squadron (DesRon) 8, subsequently broke his flag in Farragut.

 Farragut trained in the Caribbean and visited San Juan and St. Thomas, Virgin Islands, in May 1962.
 That cruise enabled her to take part in the space program on 24 May.
 Lt.
 Cmdr.
 M. Scott Carpenter manned space capsule Aurora 7 during the launch of Mercury-Atlas-7 on the second U.S. manned orbital flight from Cape Canaveral, Fla.
 The capsule splashed down in the Atlantic 200 miles beyond the planned impact area northeast of Puerto Rico near 19°27'N, 63°59'W. The long overshot resulted from a 25 degree yaw error during the firing of the retrograde rockets that temporarily passed the capsule beyond radio range and required a nighttime retrieval.
 Carpenter egressed from Aurora 7 into a calm sea, and a Lockheed P2V Neptune located the capsule.
 Farragut raced to the scene and claimed to be the first ship to reach the splashdown area.
 A USAF Douglas R5D-3P Skymaster dropped para-rescue men to assist the astronaut into a life raft.
-Aircraft No. 57, a Sikorsky HSS-2 Sea King of Helicopter Antisubmarine Squadron (HS) 3, embarked in antisubmarine warfare support aircraft carrier Intrepid (CVS 11), returned the astronaut to the carrier, and destroyer John R. Pierce (DD 753) retrieved the capsule.
-Additional ships involved included dock landing ships Donner (LSD 20) and Spiegel Grove (LSD 32).
-On 25 June Carpenter received his astronaut wings.
+Aircraft No. 57, a Sikorsky HSS-2 Sea King of Helicopter Antisubmarine Squadron (HS) 3, embarked in antisubmarine warfare support aircraft carrier Intrepid (CVS-11), returned the astronaut to the carrier, and destroyer John R. Pierce (DD-753) retrieved the capsule.
+Additional ships involved included dock landing ships Donner (LSD-20) and Spiegel Grove (LSD-32).
+Carpenter received his astronaut wings on 25 June.